philipturner/swift-xtb/README.md

 - DM21
   - Weights embedded into source tree.
 - LibXC
-  - Linked through the SwiftPM `.systemLibrary` feature, except on Windows.
+  - Linked at compile-time for now.
 - Metal (only on Apple platforms)
   - MFA binary embedded into source tree, potentially with fused activations.
 - OpenCL